olincollege/pie-2022-03/barbot/_pages/firmware.md

 ![User Mode Idle](/pie-2022-03/barbot/images/f_fsm_idu.jpg)
 _Figure 2: UI during the idle state_

+When entering the idle state, we turn on the red LED that indicates that its ready to get user input, and the blue LED that indicates that its in the user mode.
+We also disable the motor drivers to avoid heating up the motors while idling.
 ```
 void idle(){
   // Wait for the SELECT button press, in the meantime, hold RED on.